parisa-naeim/project1-wordle/README.md

 ## Attributaions

-A file of 5,757 five letter words is downloaded from [five-letter-words github repo](https://github.com/charlesreid1/five-letter-words/blob/master/sgb-words.txt)
+A file of 488 five letter words is downloaded from [BYJU's](https://byjus.com/english/5-letter-words/)

 ## Next Steps